Summer Bridge Program

 Students admitted to the University through CARE will begin their studies during the summer term.
 Throughout the remainder of their enrollment at FSU, they will participate in a variety of required and optional activities to ensure successful completion of their bachelor's degree.

 Qualifications for admission to CARE through the Summer Bridge Program.

 Find out steps required to complete the CARE Application & tips on how to submit the application.

-Overview of the benefits CARE students receive as members of the Summer Bridge Program.
+Overview of the services and benefits CARE students receive as members of the Summer Bridge Program.